James Nesbitt: Personal life

 Nesbitt was married to Sonia Forbes-Adam, the daughter of the Reverend Sir Timothy Forbes Adam.
 The two met when Nesbitt went to the final call-back for Hamlet at Loughborough Hall in 1989, and they soon began dating.
 They split up for a year after the release of Hear My Song but reunited and married in 1994.
 They had two daughters, Peggy and Mary, both of whom appeared in the final two Hobbit movies as the daughters of Bard the Bowman.
 In October 2013, Nesbitt announced that he and his wife would separate after 19 years.
-They were divorced in 2016.
+Their divorce was finalised in October 2016.

 Nesbitt is a patron of Wave, a charity set up to support those traumatised by the Troubles.
 Since 2005, he has been a UNICEF UK ambassador, working with HIV and AIDS sufferers, and former child soldiers in Africa.
 He describes the role as "a privilege."
 Writing in The Independent about his visit to Zambia in 2006, Nesbitt concluded that the children he met were owed a social and moral responsibility.
 The article was described in the Evening Standard as "moving and notably well-crafted."
 Since 1999, he has been a patron of Action Cancer, a result of both his father's affliction with prostate cancer and a storyline in the second series of Cold Feet, where his character suffered testicular cancer.
 He has been an honorary patron of Youth Lyric, one of Ireland's largest theatre schools, since 2007.

-Nesbitt is a fan of football teams Coleraine F.C., Rangers F.C and, most passionately, Manchester United F.C.
-He also supports the Northern Irish national football team.
+Nesbitt is a fan of football teams Coleraine F.C., Rangers F.C. and, most passionately, Manchester United F.C.
+He also supports the Northern Ireland national team.
 In 2003, he made a donation of "thousands of pounds" to Coleraine after the team came close to bankruptcy.
 He has called the team "a heartbeat" of Coleraine and encouraged more people to watch Irish League football.
 Nesbitt was a vocal opponent of Malcolm Glazer's 2005 takeover of Manchester United; however, after the completion of the deal, he acted in television advertisements promoting executive boxes at Old Trafford and was criticised by fans.
 To counter the criticism, he pledged half of his £10,000 fee to the Manchester United Supporters' Trust and the other half to UNICEF.